hackerschoice/erfs/README.md

 It is possible to create, mount and share multiple different filesystems.
 There is no limit per user (for now).

+By using our server ("the service") you agree that you will only use the service for research or for doing good things.
+You agree you will not use the service for illegal activities.
+If in doubt then please run your own server.

 ---
 **Pre-Requisite**
 ```